-There are many instances when non-sanctuaries adopt animals.
+There are many instances when non-sanctuary places adopt animals.
 These places usually don't take an animal that just needs home.
-Usually they adopt it because they need one for their breeding, zoo, or educational program or to replace the one of the same species that just died.
+Usually they adopt it because they need one for their breeding, zoo or educational program for variety, or to replace the one of the same species that just died.

-These places are not true sanctuaries, since 'rescuing' is not at the core of their activities and they are selective which animal they rehome or adopt.
+These places are not a true sanctuary, since "rescuing" is not at the core of their activities and they are selective which animal they rehome or adopt.
 However they serve an important role by offering the home to the animal that would otherwise have to take a valuable true sanctuary space.